RobTillaart/HX711/README.md

 ## Support

 If you appreciate my libraries, you can support the development and maintenance.

-1. Improve the quality of the libraries by providing issues or Pull Requests.
+Improve the quality of the libraries by providing issues and Pull Requests, or donate through PayPal or GitHub sponsors.
-1. Donate hardware for prototyping and testing.
-1. Donate through PayPal or GitHub sponsors.

 Thank you,